rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 **GREEN LIGHT, RED LIGHT** - Use the Zoom participant feedback indicators to show us if you are following along successfully as well as when you need help.
 To access participant feed back, click on the "Participants" icon to open the participants pane/window.
 Click the green "yes" to indicate that you are following along successfully, click the red "no" to indicate when you need help.
 Ideally, you will have either the red or green indicator displayed for yourself throughout the entire tutorial.
 We will pause every so often to work through solutions for participants displaying a red light.

-**CHAT QUESTIONS/COMMENTS TAKE FIRST PRIORITY** - Burning questions or comments should go in the chat.
-Chat your question either to everyone (preferred) or to the chat moderator () privately to have your question/comment read out loud anonamously.
-We will answer chat questions first before we take questions from raised hands.
+**CHAT QUESTIONS/COMMENTS TAKE FIRST PRIORITY** - Chat your questions/comments either to everyone (preferred) or to the chat moderator (Rowan or Kerrie - whoever is not actively presenting) privately to have your question/comment read out loud anonamously.
+We will address chat questions/comments first and call on people who have written in the chat before we take questions from raised hands.

-**RAISED HANDS TAKE SECOND PRIORITY** - After we go through chat questions/comments, we'll call on participants with raised hands.
-Select "raise hand" from within the participants pane/window (same location as green "yes", red "no").

 **SHARE YOUR VIDEO WHEN SPEAKING** - If your internet plan/connectivity allows, please share your video when speaking.